 - Ask students why they think writing is important.

 Create travel voucher "Sumer Sites" - Welcome to our City!
 Create a welcome pamphlet - what to see, where to go, what to do, customs, manners, exciting events.
-This can set the stage for all other cultures, by comparison.
+This can set the stage for a comparison with other ancient cultures.
+(Donn)

 We have an online interactive quiz with answers for ancient Sumer

 Mesopotamia: Ancient Babylonian Activities and Project Ideas